milselarch/slimedown-shooter/README.md

 ## `Primary Mechanics`

+1. Movement and slime ball collection
+Use WASD to move around in the island, and the player picks up a slime ball when they come into contact with it.
-1. Shooting mechanic
+2. Shooting mechanic
 Click to fire a blaster shot at slimes, at the cost of 2 health.
 If it hits a slime they take damage.
+If a slime gets shot and its health goes down to 0 then the the slime degenerates into a slime ball.
-If it hits a slime ball the slime ball is destroyed.
+If the blaster shot hits a slime ball then it is destroyed.
-2. Charging mechanic
+3. Charging mechanic

-3.
+Press space to launch a charge attack in the direction of the mouse pointer.
+If you hit a slime moving towards you while charging you deal damage to the slime You can also charge through caps between points in the island, and won't fall if you're not on the island for as long as the charge attack is still playing.
+4. Slime movement and attack

+5. Falling from the island

 ## Features Implementation